mitchty/alpine-linux-ghc-bootstrap/README.md

 Which is basically just the below Dockerfile.
 Also note to use on non docker one would just add the keys listed and the repository listed.

-Use is pretty simple, just add the proper line into */etc/apk/repositories*, and add my signing key to */etc/apk/keys* and *apk update && apk add ghc-dev cabal-install*.
+Use is pretty simple, just add the proper line into */etc/apk/repositories*, and add my signing key to */etc/apk/keys* and *apk update && apk add ghc cabal-install*.

 Abbreviated short version, note the pub key is also in examples.